More about: 8 Best Tours Helsinki

 Interesting details

-• Price: approximately 63 euros per person.
+- Price: approximately 63 euros per person.

-• Duration: 3 to 4 hours.
+- Duration: 3 to 4 hours.

 2. Helsinki helicopter tour

-If you want to see the entire skyline of the city in a thrilling experience, you can't miss a helicopter tour of Helsinki.
+If you want to see the entire skyline of the city in a thrilling experience, you can't miss out on a helicopter tour of Helsinki.
 These tours will allow you to see the city from a dazzling perspective, as well as access sweeping panoramic views.

 During the flight you will be able to see Helsinki's iconic landmarks, from the imposing Cathedral to the modern design of the Oodi Library.
 You will also see the size of the Presidential Palace and the distinctive architecture of some of the Finnish capital's best museums located in the city center.

 The helicopter tour will not only take you to explore the urban charms, but will also include a tour over the Baltic Sea.
-From above, you will enjoy the crystal clear waters and serene beauty of this sea that surrounds Helsinki's coastline and is also the gateway to some of the best tours from Helsinki.
+From above, you will enjoy the crystal clear waters and serene beauty of this sea that surrounds Helsinki's coastline and is also the gateway to some of the best excursions from Helsinki.

 Details of interest

-• Price: approximately 468 euros per person.
+- Price: approximately 468 euros per person.

-• Duration: about 30 minutes.
+- Duration: about 30 minutes.

-3. Boat tour on Helsinki canals
+3. Boat tour of Helsinki canals

-Throughout the tour, which is considered one of the best boat tours in the city, these experiences will allow you to discover the coastal architecture, maritime history and natural beauty that characterizes Helsinki and, above all, its riverside surroundings.
+Throughout the tour, which is considered one of the best boat tours in the city, these experiences will allow you to discover the coastal architecture, maritime history and natural beauty that characterizes Helsinki and, above all, its river surroundings.

 From the picturesque Hakaniemi market to the Presidential Palace, every corner of the city will come to life from a marine perspective and with the assistance of expert local guides' narrations that will transport you back in time and give you an insight into Finnish culture.
 In addition, you can also discover the surrounding islands and parks along the canals.